tbalanos/misclassified-clustered-competing-risks/README.md

-# **Semiparametric Marginal Regression for Clustered Competing Risks Data with Misclassified Causes of Failure Using External Validation**
+# **Semiparametric Marginal Regression for Clustered Competing Risks Data with Misclassified Causes of Failure**

 R code accompanying the paper:

-*"Semiparametric Marginal Regression for Clustered Competing Risks Data with Misclassified Causes of Failure Using External Validation."*
+*"Semiparametric Marginal Regression for Clustered Competing Risks Data with Misclassified Causes of Failure."*

 This repository contains all functions and reproducible example code needed to: